mjordan/islandora_workbench_desktop/README.md

 ![Workbench Desktop](docs/images/workbench_desktop1.png)

 Then click on the "Run Islandora Workbench" button.
-A little while later you will see some output from Islandora Workbench:
+As each node and media is created, a message will be added to the output.
+When finished, it will look like this:

 ![Workbench Desktop with output](docs/images/workbench_desktop2.png)